Domain-Driven Refactorings

 • Socio-technical Refactorings: Reorganize the teams.
 This is often enabled by and/or accompanying strategic refactorings.

-• Tactical Refactorings (against model anemia): Change the inner implementation of a bounded context
+• Tactical Refactorings that Strengthen Domain Knowledge: Change the inner implementation of a bounded context.

 In the descriptions I follow the classic Fowlerian format of Introduction/Motivation/Mechanics/Example(s).